Shaunak-Bhandare/Capitalyzer/README.md

-# Clerk Authentication App
+# Financial Analysis App

 This is an example of a Next.js app that uses [Clerk](https://clerk.com) for authentication and user management.
-This project goes along with my [YouTube Tutorial]().

 ## Usage